Pharaoh's daughter (wife of Solomon): Naming the Pharaoh

 Josephus equates the queen "Nikaulē" with the one the Bible calls the Queen of Sheba, not with the daughter of Pharaoh who was Solomon's wife, whom he mentions separately later without giving her a name (Ch.
 8, 193).

 A number of scholars propose that it was Pharaoh Siamun.
 The Egyptologist Kenneth Kitchen (and others) argue that it was Siamun who conquered Gezer and gave it to Solomon.
 Others such as Paul S Ash and Mark W. Chavalas disagree, and Chavalas states that "it is impossible to conclude which Egyptian monarch ruled concurrently with David and Solomon".
 Professor Edward Lipinski argues that Gezer, then unfortified, was destroyed late in the 10th century (and thus not contemporary with Solomon) and that the most likely Pharaoh was Shoshenq I. However, the excavators at the site Steven Ortiz and Samuel Wolff argue that the archaeological evidence indicates that Gezer was initially destroyed in the early 10th century, around the times of Siamun.

+Artefacts uncovered at Gezer back up the Siamun identification.
+A four-inch long bronze sphinx holds a tray inscribed 'Siamun, beloved of Amun'.

 Questions of Egyptologists

-Egyptologists see a problem with the story of Solomon and Pharaoh's daughter.
+Some Egyptologists see a problem with the story of Solomon and Pharaoh's daughter.
 The issue lies in the fact that there is no record of Egyptian princesses around this time being used to form alliances through marriage.
 As Brian Roberts stated, "The problem is not with the synchronism of Solomon and [Pharaoh] Siamun per se, yet with the problems of attempting to fit the process of marrying out a daughter to a foreign leader.
 It is not a thing the ultra-orthodox Dynasty 21 would have done...
 We have an earlier example of the opposite, in fact.
 The king of the Mitanni had asked Amenhotep II for his daughter's hand in order to cement a political alliance.
 Amenhotep refused, offended by the suggestion that an Egyptian princess be submitted for that ridicule of being married off to a foreign leader."

-Another source points out that except for the story in the Hebrew scriptures there is no other claim that this happened.
+Another source claims that except for the story in the Hebrew scriptures there is no other record that this happened.
 It states: "Royal women were married to their brothers or in some cases the father to keep the throne in the family.
 Royal women were never married to foreign kings or princes...
 There is a written account that the King of Babylon sent a princess to King Amenhotep III to marry and requested an Egyptian princess be sent to Babylon to marry him.
 Amenhotep III turned down the request replying, 'That since the days of old no Egyptian king’s daughter has been given to anyone.'
 Foreign princesses were welcomed to marry the Pharaoh but Egyptian princess did not marry foreign kings or princes.
 Any foreign princess that married the Pharaoh came with a large dowry and many attendants, she settled into life at the palace by taking an Egyptian name and becoming a minor (second) wife."